2001 bombing on Communist Party of Bangladesh

 2001 bombing on Communist Party of Bangladesh was a terrorist grenade attack on a rally of the Communist Party of Bangladesh in Paltan Maidan, Dhaka, Bangladesh.
 Five people were killed in the attack and dozens were injured.
 The Communist Party of Bangladesh observes 20 January as the "Paltan Killing Day".

 Background

 The Communist Party of Bangladesh was holding a rally in Paltan Maidan, Dhaka.
 The rally was 20 January 2001.
-Communist Party of Bangladesh is the successor organisation to the All India Communist Party that operated in British India.
+Communist Party of Bangladesh is the successor organisation to the Communist Party of India that operated in British India.
 The Party is against religious fundamentalism and is supportive of secularism.
 Since 1999 many of the veteran jihadists from Afghanistan were returning to Bangladesh and carried out a number of attacks in Bangladesh.

 Attack

 The bomb exploded in the rally about 600 feet from the main stage.
 Five people died in the explosion and dozens were injured.
 Four people immediately and one died at a hospital.
 Activists of the party reportedly vandalized cars in the streets after the bomb blast.
 The Attack was carried out by Harkat-al-Jihad al-Islami in Bangladesh.